Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Discussion and Future Work

 \section{Discussion and Future Work}

-We introduced ECHO-MIMIC, an LLM+EA framework that addresses ill-structured collective action by converting the system-level design problem into a sequence of well-structured searches for the policymaker and by producing executable heuristics that render each agent's local decision a WSP.
-In agricultural landscape management, ECHO learns heuristics that both reproduce baseline profit-seeking behavior and globally connectivity-improving patterns.
+We introduced ECHO-MIMIC, a general end-to-end framework that addresses ill-structured collective action by converting the system-level design problem into a sequence of well-structured searches for the policymaker and by producing executable heuristics that render each agent's local decision a WSP.
+Across both our agriculture and EV charging domains, ECHO learns heuristics that reproduce both personal preferences and globally important objectives.
 MIMIC then discovers messages that induce agents to adopt those executable targets.
 Together, these phases evolve \emph{what} should be done and \emph{how} to get it done, suggesting a practical path to scalable, adaptive policy design.
+Finally, our domain creation agent, by taking in input-output schema, observability, constraints, and domain specific details and automatically adapting the logic of the any domain to our framework, allows extension of our framework to any arbitrary collective action problem.

 Despite the potential applications, there are some limitations of our current framework.
 First, the agent simulation abstracts human behavior.
 Personas and code-edit responses by a Farm LLM are proxies that require validation with real participants.
-Second, nonstationarity of prices, ecology, and policy can quickly stale learned heuristics and nudges.
+Second, non-stationarity of prices, ecology, and policy can quickly stale learned heuristics and nudges.
 Distribution shift undermines both ECHO's scripts and MIMIC's messages.
-Third, performance is sensitive to prompts, LLM choice, and stochastic runs.
-Further ablation studies with different model providers and compute budgets need to be carried out.
-Fourth, persuasive mechanisms risk manipulation, unequal burden sharing, or disparate impacts on smallholders.
+Third, persuasive mechanisms risk manipulation, unequal burden sharing, or disparate impacts on smallholders.
 Respecting privacy, transparency, and consent from the outset are essential.
-Finally, evolution can produce increasingly complex heuristics with deep branching and opaque feature engineering that erode interpretability/trust and create implementation frictions.
+Finally, evolution can produce complex heuristics with deep branching and opaque feature engineering that erode interpretability/trust and create implementation frictions.
 This can potentially be alleviated by regularizing code complexity and enforcing functional signatures.
 Given these limitations, we see several directions for future work (see Appendix \ref{app:more_extensions} for more):

 \textbf{Field validation:} conduct preregistered behavioral experiments and pilots with farmers to estimate heterogeneous treatment effects of nudge messages and to measure sim-to-real gaps.

 \textbf{Online iterative refinement with real-world feedback:} although the EA selects high-fitness messages in simulation for each persona, post-deployment we can treat each rollout as a new generation and update the message and heuristic pool using real outcomes.
 See Appendix \ref{app:real-world} for more details.